-“SO WHAT IS THE CONCEPT OF AN ART HOSTEL?”
+“SO WHAT IS THE CONCEPT OF AN ART HOUSE?”

 – asked me one of my volunteer.
 She was studying art therapy and was the first person giving me this question straight.